ethomas997/RotorHazard/doc/Cluster.md

 ### Clock Synchronization

-It is important that all timers have their clocks synchronized.
+The accuracy of reported split times will be higher if all timers have their clocks synchronized.
 You can use NTP to do this.

 On all timers: